81st PENNSYLVANIA VOLUNTEER INFANTRY

 Residence: Inf.
 Not Avail.
 Age: 17.7 yrs.

 Highest Rank: Pvt.

-In September, 1864 when the 5’5” blue eyed farm boy went to war he joined a regiment that had seen and would see more hard fighting.
+John’s mother died on 1/5/64.
+In September of that same year, John - then a 5’5” blue eyed farm boy- went to war.
+The regiment he joined had seen and would see more hard fighting.
 As such, it is not surprising that on 4/7/65, two days prior to Confed.
-Gen. Lee’s surrender to Union Gen. U.S. Grant at Appomattox Courthouse, VA Private Finch was captured during heavy fighting with the fleeing rebels near Farmville, VA.
-Released because of the cessation of hostilities, his only other military involvement of note was treatment for catarrah (infection) on 6/4/65.
+Gen. Lee’s surrender to Union Gen. U.S. Grant at Appomattox Courthouse, VA Private Finch was captured during heavy fighting with the fleeing Rebels near FARMVILLE, VA.
+Released because of the cessation of hostilities, his only other military involvement of note was treatment for catarrh (infection) on 6/4/65.

 Dave & Terri Magill

 ©2022 Civil War Veterans Buried In Washington State • All Rights Reserved.